Shriya45/demorepo/README.md

 # demorepo
-this is demo repo to learn git
+this is demo repo to learn git.
+Author - shriya nimje